We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-pianoman82 +0 points · over 4 years ago Original Poster
+pianoman82 +0 points · about 5 years ago Original Poster

 I'm planning to find myself a GP doctor soon.
 My charts in Oscar look very good, low AHI, no evidence of any RERA's and I feel like utter crud every morning.
 Low leak rates, low AHI and I feel like I generally sleep pretty good.
 It just doesn't me rested.
 I get sleep starts about halfway throughout the day as I get off from work and get on the bus to go home.
 During the 30-45 minute ride, I'll nod my head down and jump violently even minute or two.
 It's embarrassing.
 I do the same thing at home when I fall asleep in my computer chair, as well.
 Can't drive, I'm far too unfocused on the road and a danger to others.
 I've had those sleep starts since I was a kid.
 I've felt like garbage since my early teenage years and I'm in my 30's now.
 Life has been so hard and tiring every day.